1960 24 Hours of Le Mans: Night

 Going into the night, with the better handling Aston Martin, and superb car control, Clark and Salvadori were able to catch up and overtake the Ferraris, getting up to second place soon after 11pm.
 The rain then eased allowing the power of the Ferraris to come to bear again.
 At midnight, after 8 hours racing, Gendebien still led from Ginther/Mairesse, then the Aston Martin, Rodriguez’ Ferrari and the Ecosse Jaguar.
 In 6th was Whitehead's Ferrari leading the GTs, chased by the Fitch/Grossman Corvette and the French & Belgian Ferrari GTs.
 In 10th was the first Porsche, of Barth/Seidel, with a handy lead over the rest of the smaller cars.

 The final Maserati (Casner's own) retired with engine issues likely caused by debris from Casner's slip into the Tertre Rouge sand-trap.
 The E-type lost three laps at the start with fuel-injection issues, had fought back to the edge of the top-10, lost time again with burnt pistons, then retired with a blown head gasket after midnight.

-Later through the night Pedro Rodriguez put in very fast laps moving up from 5th to catch, pass and then lap Mairesse into second, only to lose it again when he was stopped for ten minutes to fix a misfire.
-The Ecosse Jaguar had been running alternately third and fourth through the night until at dawn at 5.30am it came to a halt at Arnage with a broken camshaft.
-It was the end of the illustrious D-type story at Le Mans.
+Later through the night, Pedro Rodriguez put in very fast laps moving up from 5th to catch, pass and then lap Mairesse into 2nd, only to lose it again when he was stopped for ten minutes to fix a misfire.
+The Ecosse Jaguar had been running alternately 3rd and 4th through the night until at dawn at 5.30am, when it came to a halt at Arnage with a broken camshaft.
+The D-type couldn't go back to racing for the rest of the event.